- FORTH at a glance

 - 2013: Ms. Maria Efthymiou, Assistant Professor of History at the National & Kapodistrian University of Athens

 Submission deadline and other useful information:

-For 2013, proposals that fall within the circle of Humanities are accepted.
+For 2014, proposals that fall within the circle of Biomedical Science are accepted.

 Click here to see the timeline of thematic cycles under consideration (in Greek only -pdf format)